- Salary

 First Home Savings Account (FHSA)

-Starting in 2023, first-time home buyers in Canada are able to contribute to a FHSA to save up for their first home.
+Since 2023, first-time home buyers in Canada have been able to contribute to a FHSA to save up for their first home.
 You can contribute up to $8,000 per year, with a lifetime maximum of $40,000.
+Unused annual contributions can be carried forward.
 Contributions can be deducted from your income for the year.
 Withdrawals are not taxable as long as you are using the money to purchase a home as your principal residence.
-It is proposed that the FHSA may also be used in conjunction with the RRSP Home Buyer’s Plan so that withdrawals from both can be made for the same home purchase.
+The FHSA may also be used in conjunction with the RRSP Home Buyer’s Plan so that withdrawals from both can be made for the same home purchase.

 Choosing a Financial Advisor